Smooth digraphs modulo primitive positive constructability and cyclic loop conditions: Cyclic loop conditions

 \begin{theorem} Every cyclic loop condition is equivalent to a finite set of prime cyclic loop conditions. \end{theorem} \begin{proof} Let $C\subset\N^+\!$ be finite and consider the cyclic loop condition $\Sigma_C$.
+Without loss of generality assume that $C$ is square-free.
 Let $c_1,\dots, c_n\in\N^+\!$ be such that